ozzs/monobox/README.md

 ### Frontend Setup
 After setting up the Backend, open a new terminal for the Frontend.
 <br />
-The ``package.json`` file lists all the React / React-Native libraries that the music player depends on, so let's install them from the terminal using:
+The ``package.json`` file lists all the React / React Native libraries that the music player depends on, so let's install them from the terminal using:
 ```
 npm install
 ```